Arctic char: Fisheries

-Numerous commercial fisheries take place in various river systems throughout the Canadian Arctic, with the majority in Nunavut, such as the areas of Cumberland Sound and Cambridge Bay.
+Numerous commercial fisheries are located in river systems throughout the Canadian Arctic, with the majority in Nunavut, such as the areas of Cumberland Sound and Cambridge Bay.
 There are also exploratory fisheries to examine potential for future commercial char fishing areas.

 Arctic char fisheries are important for the Inuit and in the subsistence economy of many circumpolar people.
 The fisheries are concentrated near communities and are predominately conducted using gill nets.
 In 2004, it was estimated that the subsistence harvest in the Cambridge Bay area was about 50% the size of the commercial harvest.

 Farming

 Research aimed at determining the suitability of Arctic char as a cultured species has been going on since the late 1970s.
 The Canadian government's Freshwater Institute of Fisheries and Oceans Canada at Winnipeg, Manitoba, and the Huntsman Marine Science Centre of New Brunswick, pioneered the early efforts in Canada.
 Arctic char is also farmed in Iceland, Estonia, Norway, Sweden, Finland, West Virginia, and Ireland.

 Arctic char was first investigated because they expected it to have low optimum temperature requirements and would grow well at the cold water temperatures present in numerous areas of Canada.
 It could be an alternate species to rainbow trout (Oncorhynchus mykiss), and could provide producers with a different niche in the marketplace.
 The initial research efforts concentrated on identifying the cultural needs and performance characteristics of the species.
 The Freshwater Institute was responsible for distributing small numbers of eggs to producers in Canada; these producers in return helped determine the suitability of Arctic char in a commercial setting.
 Commercial Arctic char breeding stocks have now been developed largely from these sources.